How To Promote Your Graphic Design Business on Facebook

 At the top of the funnel, you want to put out posts that welcome people.

-If you have a lot of fresh and exciting design work – then here is the place you display it.
+If you have a lot of fresh and exciting graphic design business work – then here is the place you display it.

 You may want to think about how you post it – a video of a van showing your design work is more dynamic than a static image of your graphics.